Ahmad ibn Ishaq Ash'ari Qomi

+Ahmad ibn Ishaq Ash'ari Qomi (احمد بن اسحاق اشعری قمی; died between 874 and 877 CE) was a Twelver Shia Muslim muhaddith (narrator of hadith) and a companion of the Shia Imams Muhammad al-Jawad (819–835), Ali al-Hadi (835–868) and Hasan al-Askari (868–874), and reportedly met the last Imam Muhammad al-Mahdi during his childhood.
+It is said that al-Hadi paid Ahmad's debts worth of thirty-thousand dinars, and he is also said to have been a delegate (wafid) from Qom by al-Askari.

 His tomb is located in Sarpol-e Zahab, Kermanshah Province, Iran.
 The international congress in his honor was held in March 2011 and while issuing his stamp, the reconstruction of his tomb began.

 Genealogy

 Ahmad ibn Ishaq Ash'ari Qomi is from the Al-Ashari family.
 His lineage is as follows: Ahmad ibn Ishaq ibn Abdullah ibn Sa'd ibn Malik al-Ahwas al-Ash'ari.
 His kunya or teknonymy was Abu Ali.

 His ancestors were from the Ash'ari tribe who lived in the city of Kufa.
 His fourth forefather, Ahwas ibn Sa'il al-Ash'ari, in 739 CE, took part in the uprising of Zayd ibn Ali and took command of his corps, and after Zayd's martyrdom, he was arrested.
 After four years of imprisonment in Hajjaj prison, he was released through the intercession of his brother Abdullah, then they emigrated to Qom and forming the Ash'ari tribe of Qom.

 His father, Ishaq ibn Abdullah ibn Sa'd, was one of the most trusted hadith narrators in Qom and narrated from Ja'far al-Sadiq and Musa al-Kadhim.